james-0177/informix-to-snowflake-migration/README.md

 ## Project Overview

-This repository showcases the end-to-end migration of a mission-critical reporting suite from a legacy **Informix DB** (Unix-based PuTTY/WinSCP environment) to a modern **Snowflake Cloud Data Warehouse**.
+This repository showcases the end-to-end migration of a mission-critical reporting suite from a legacy **Informix DB** to a modern **Snowflake Cloud Data Warehouse**.

 The project involved: